Note: The links in this post are affiliate links.

 2 – You can buy a power adapter to make the voltage conversion for you.

-For example, Amazon sells this handy power adapter that will automatically reduce the voltage from 220 to 110.
-What’s more, it also comes with a US to UK adapter for the plug as well.
+For example, Amazon sells this handy power adapter that will automatically reduce the voltage from 240 to 120.
+It also comes with a US to UK adapter for the plug as well.

-Personally, I would recommend going with option two for the following reasons:
+Personally, I would recommend going with option #2 for the following reasons:

 1 – You won’t have to scramble around searching for a replacement charger that’ll work with your laptop after you get to the UK.